 Glaze with powdered sugar mixed with milk.

 *I had to let mine rise longer than the recommended time.
-Roll out half of the dough on an oiled countertop to form large rectangle about 9x12.

 In a bowl, mix 1/2 cup sugar & 1 T cinnamon with 2 T softened butter.